sakshat-bhattarai/Linq-Security-Compliance-Assessment/README.md

 An employee received a phishing email impersonating the CEO, clicked a malicious link, and entered their password.

 **Response Includes:**
-Response outlines a comprehensive incident response plan for handling a phishing attack, starting from immediate containment steps such as account password resets, session terminations, and device isolation.
-It then details internal and external notification procedures, a thorough investigation process, and recovery actions including system restoration and MFA enforcement.
-Finally, it emphasizes post-incident documentation, employee training, technical improvements, and policy updates to strengthen future resilience.
+It outlines a comprehensive incident response plan for handling a phishing attack, starting from immediate containment steps such as account password resets, session terminations, and device isolation.
+It also details internal and external notification procedures, a thorough investigation process, and recovery actions including system restoration and MFA enforcement.
+Finally, it emphasizes post-incident documentation, employee training, technical improvements and policy updates to strengthen future resilience.

 ---